Real Estate

 Some things to remember:

-1. Old buildings in Budapest are in less demand than new ones because they usually come with higher utility payments and renovation expenses.
+1. Old buildings in Budapest often have higher utility and renovation costs.

-3. A local lawyer must accompany the acquisition process if a foreigner wants to buy a property.
+3. A local lawyer must accompany the acquisition process to complete the property purchase.

 What do you need in order to move to Hungary?